- Search The Registry

 - My Account

 *On this date in 1866, Diego Rivera was born.
-He was a Mexican painter whose artistic intersectionality mentored and influence many Black artist.
+He was a Mexican painter whose artistic intersectionality mentored and influence many Black artists.

 Diego Rivera was born as one of twin boys in Guanajuato, Mexico, to María del Pilar Barrientos and Diego Rivera Acosta, a well-to-do couple.
 His twin brother Carlos died two years after they were born.
 They were said to have Converso ancestry (Spanish ancestors who were forced to convert from Judaism to Catholicism in the 15th and 16th centuries).
 Rivera wrote in 1935: "My Jewishness is the dominant element in my life."